awsdocs/aws-sct-user-guide/doc_source/CHAP_AssessmentReport.Multiserver.md

 HR,,,192.0.2.0,1433,,employees,MSSQL,employees.%,true,,,,,,,AURORA_POSTGRESQL
 Customers,,secret-name,,,,,MYSQL,customers,,,,,,,,AURORA_POSTGRESQL
 Analytics,,,198.51.100.0,8195,,STATISTICS,DB2LUW,BI_REPORTS,,user,password,,,,,POSTGRESQL
-Products,,,203.0.113.0,8194,,products_db,TERADATA,new_products,,user,password,,,,,REDSHIFT
+Products,,,203.0.113.0,8194,,,TERADATA,new_products,,user,password,,,,,REDSHIFT
 ```

-The example preceding uses a semicolon to separate the two schema names for the `Sales` database\.
+The preceding example uses a semicolon to separate the two schema names for the `Sales` database\.
 It also uses a semicolon to separate the two target database migration platforms for the `Sales` database\.

-Also, the example preceding uses AWS Secrets Manager to connect to the `Customers` database and Windows Authentication to connect to the `HR` database\.
+Also, the preceding example uses AWS Secrets Manager to connect to the `Customers` database and Windows Authentication to connect to the `HR` database\.

 You can create a new CSV file or download a template for a CSV file from AWS SCT and fill in the required information\.
 Make sure that the first row of your CSV file includes the same column names as shown in the preceding example\.